 - 1. Alcohol the intoxicating agent in beverage alcohol, ethyl alcohol or other low molecular weight alcohols including methyl and isopropyl alcohol. - 2.
+Clearinghouse The Commercial Driver's License Drug and Alcohol Clearinghouse ("the Clearinghouse") is an online database that gives employers and state and federal agencies real-time information about certain drug and alcohol violations committed by commercial driver's license and commercial learner's permit holders.
+The purpose of the database is to make information about such violations easier to access and to avoid situations where drivers/applicants intentionally fail to disclose prior work history and prior testing history to a different employer.
+Records of drug and alcohol program violations will remain in the Clearinghouse for five years or until the driver has completed the return-to-duty process. - 3.
 Driver any person who operates a commercial motor vehicle (CMV) or is required by the District to hold a commercial drivers license (CDL).
 Driver includes, but is not limited to, full-time, regularly employed drivers, casual, intermittent or occasional drivers, leased drivers and independent, owner-operated contractors.
-For purposes of pre-employment/pre-duty testing, driver includes a person applying to the District for a position that involves the driving of a commercial motor vehicle. - 3.
+For purposes of pre-employment/pre-duty testing, driver includes a person applying to the District for a position that involves the driving of a commercial motor vehicle. - 4.
 Employee an individual subject to drug urine and breath alcohol testing.
-For purposes of pre-employment testing, employee includes an applicant for employment. - 4.
-Medical Review Officer (MRO) a licensed physician responsible for receiving laboratory results generated by the District's drug testing program who has knowledge of substance abuse disorders and has appropriate medical training to interpret and evaluate an individual's confirmed positive test result together with his/her medical history and any other relevant medical information. - 5.
+For purposes of pre-employment testing, employee includes an applicant for employment. - 5.
+Federal Regulation The regulation entitled "Controlled Substances and Alcohol Use and Testing" 49 CFR Part 382. - 6.
+Medical Review Officer (MRO) a licensed physician responsible for receiving laboratory results generated by the District's drug testing program who has knowledge of substance abuse disorders and has appropriate medical training to interpret and evaluate an individual's confirmed positive test result together with his/her medical history and any other relevant medical information. - 7.
 Safety-Sensitive Function a driver is considered to be performing a safety-sensitive function during any period in which he/she is actually performing, is ready to perform or is immediately available to perform any safety-sensitive function.
-Safety-sensitive functions include the following on-duty functions: all time at a facility waiting to be dispatched; all time inspecting or servicing a commercial motor vehicle; all time spent at the driving controls of a commercial motor vehicle; all time, other than driving time, spent on or in a commercial motor vehicle (except sleeping time); all time loading or unloading a commercial motor vehicle, assisting in loading or unloading, attending a vehicle being loaded or unloaded, remaining in readiness to operate the vehicle, or in giving or receiving receipts for shipments loaded or unloaded; all time spent performing the driver requirements associated with an accident; and all time repairing, obtaining assistance, or remaining in attendance upon a disabled vehicle. - 6.
-Substance Abuse Professional a person who evaluates employees who have violated a Department of Transportation (DOT) drug and alcohol regulation and makes recommendations concerning education, treatment, follow-up testing and aftercare.
+Safety-sensitive functions include the following on-duty functions: all time at a facility waiting to be dispatched; all time inspecting or servicing a commercial motor vehicle; all time spent at the driving controls of a commercial motor vehicle; all time, other than driving time, spent on or in a commercial motor vehicle (except sleeping time); all time loading or unloading a commercial motor vehicle, assisting in loading or unloading, attending a vehicle being loaded or unloaded, remaining in readiness to operate the vehicle, or in giving or receiving receipts for shipments loaded or unloaded; all time spent performing the driver requirements associated with an accident; and all time repairing, obtaining assistance, or remaining in attendance upon a disabled vehicle.

+8. Substance Abuse Professional - a person who evaluates employees who have violated a Department of Transportation (DOT) drug and alcohol regulation and makes recommendations concerning education, treatment, follow-up testing and aftercare.